dan10ish/Unity-Terminal_Hacker/README.md

 This a pure C# based 2D game made in Unity.
 All project files have been attached!

-You can change the in-game passwords from the scripts provided!
+The game can be etirely customized in the Hacker.cs script in / Assets / Scenes